Ben-G/TIL/Code/Swift/Optional-Promotion-Function-Signature.md

-#Promotion to Optionals in Function Signatures
+#Promotion to Optionals in Generic Functions

 Whenever possible Swift will promote an non-optional type to an optional one in order to match the type signature of a function.